 How does it work if I want to convert to Judaism?

 Completion of the Goodblatt Academy Introduction to Judaism program fulfills the learning requirements for conversion of the Rabbinical Assembly of America.
 Once you finish the course requirements and secure a sponsoring rabbi, you are eligible to become officially part of the Jewish People.
 Your sponsoring rabbi will discuss the details of the actual conversion ceremony.

 If I'm looking for a sponsoring rabbi for conversion, can you help?

 Yes.
 The rabbis of the Rabbinical Assembly Philadelphia Region organize the Goodblatt Academy and serve as sponsors for conversion.
 We will help you find a rabbi who will guide your learning path, arrange for your ritual immersion in a mikveh (ritual bath), organize your appointment with a beit din (Rabbinic court), and support you before and after your conversion to Judaism.

 What if I have to miss a class?

-We understand that stuff happens, so we try to make it easy for you to make up a topic.
-Our satellite locations follow the same curriculum, and if you miss a class at your location, you are welcome to make up the class on that topic at any of our other locations.
+We understand that conflicts happen, so we try to make it easy for you to make up a topic.
+All of our classes are recorded so in the event you miss a class we can send you the class recording.